What is Cannabis?April 19, 2019

-In the 1960’s the war on drugs focused on Tetrahydrocannabinol (and other substances), claiming that society, and mostly youth, were being negatively affected.
+In the 1960’s the war on drugs focused on THC (and other substances), claiming that society, and mostly youth, were being negatively affected.
 The movement put forth legislation that would forever impact the way society views cannabis.
 For example, THC (marijuana) remains on the Schedule I substances list, which is set forth by the federal government.

 In more recent years, a handful of US states have passed laws that allow their citizens to access THC for medicinal and recreational reasons.
 11 states and the District of Columbia have legalized medical and recreational marijuana, with many more states having legalized just medical.

 Progress is progress.
-Especially when research demonstrates the many benefits that THC can have on serious and mild medical conditions.
+Especially when research demonstrates the abilities of THC.
 More so than ever before, our society is talking about THC.
 From regular news stories to political debates, it’s clear that THC isn’t going anywhere.

 CBD is a cannabinoid that is also found in the cannabis plant.
 CBD is found alongside other cannabinoids, like THC.
 Unlike its more well-known cousin, CBD does not have any psychoactive effects.
 If you consume CBD, you won’t ever feel high.

 Recently, CBD has grown in popularity.
-CBD found its way into the news when we heard about the story of Charlotte Figi, a young girl with a dilapidating seizure disorder, who found relief with CBD.
+CBD found its way into the news when we heard about the story of Charlotte Figi, a young girl with a seizure disorder, who found relief with CBD.
 Since then, the media, the medical field, and the cannabis community have had a growing interest in CBD.

-Interestingly, hemp has higher concentrations of Cannabidiol, which has allowed many companies to get around the Schedule I classification that marijuana holds.
+Did you know, hemp has higher concentrations of Cannabidiol?
+This has allowed many companies to get around the Schedule I regulation that marijuana holds.
 This has made it available in almost every state.